-Dean of the School of Architecture and Design and Founding Director of Iredale Pedersen Hook Architects, Professor Martyn Hook said RMIT placed an emphasis on “venturous ideas and innovative techniques” which fostered ambition that benefitted both staff and graduates.
+Dean of the School of Architecture and Urban Design and Founding Director of Iredale Pedersen Hook Architects, Professor Martyn Hook said RMIT placed an emphasis on “venturous ideas and innovative techniques” which fostered ambition that benefitted both staff and graduates.

 Professor Mitsogianni added that RMIT Architecture valued the realisation of bringing experimentation into reality.

 “We are interested in innovation, but we are also interested in how our brave and forward-looking experimentation can translate into real-world propositions.”